-Dr. Gabriela Meyer's area of specialization is general internal medicine.
-She attended East Tennessee State University, Quillen College of Medicine for medical school and subsequently trained at the University of Vermont/Fletcher Allen Health Care for residency.
-She is in-network for Medicare insurance.
+Dr. Gabriela Meyer's medical specialty is general internal medicine.
+Dr. Meyer accepts Medicare insurance.
+She graduated from East Tennessee State University, Quillen College of Medicine and then she performed her residency at the University of Vermont/Fletcher Allen Health Care.

-Dr. Ifeanyichukwu Okafor is a general internist.
-He graduated from the University of Ibadan College of Medicine and then he performed his residency at Howard University Hospital.
+Dr. Ifeanyichukwu Okafor specializes in general internal medicine.
+He attended the University of Ibadan College of Medicine for medical school and subsequently trained at Howard University Hospital for residency.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Insurance Eligibility

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.